Allebale/Gamepass-Shortcuts/README.md

 There are currently 285 games as of this moment.
 If i have missed any please let me know.

-To keep up with the latest Game Pass news, go here: https://twitter.com/xboxgamepasspc
+To download all the files, click here: https://github.com/Allebale/Gamepass-Dummy-Shortcuts/archive/refs/heads/main.zip